MrHooRa/SalmanBot/README.md

 # SalmanBot - BETA! :smiley:

-This bot working in python 3.9.6+ and Discord version 1.7.3
+▶️ This bot working in python 3.9.6+ and Discord version 1.7.3

+▶️ My twitter: @MrHoora

 What this bot can do:grey_question:
 -